kjappelbaum/pyepal/README.md

                         [7,1]])
 palsklearn_instance.update_train_set(sampled_indices, measurements)

-# Now, you're ready to run the first iteration,
+# Now, you're ready to run the first iteration.
-# this will return the next index to sample and update all the attributes
+# This will return the next index to sample and update all the attributes
 # If there are no unclassified samples left, it will return None and
 # print a statement saying that the classification is completed
 index_to_sample = palsklearn_instance.run_one_step()